-Transglutaminase (EC 184.108.40.206) is an enzyme that triggers the formation of isopeptide bonds between proteins.
-Its cross-linking property is widely used in various processes such as in manufacturing cheese and other dairy products, in meat processing, producing edible films, and manufacture bakery products.
-Transglutaminase has considerable potential to enhance the firmness, viscosity, elasticity, and water-binding capacity of food products.
+Transglutaminase enzyme that triggers the formation of isopeptide bonds between proteins.
+Its cross-linking property is widely used in various processes such as manufacturing cheese and other dairy products, meat processing, producing edible films, and manufacturing bakery products.
+Transglutaminase enzyme has considerable potential to enhance the firmness, viscosity, elasticity, and water-binding capacity of food products.

 Transglutaminases are enzymes that in nature trigger the formation of an isopeptide bond between γ-carboxamide groups of glutamine residue side chains and the ε-amino groups of lysine residue side chains with subsequent release of ammonia.
 Lysine and glutamine residues are bound to a peptide or a protein so that this cross-linking or intramolecular reaction can take place.
 Bonds formed by this substance exhibit high resistance to proteolytic degradation.

-- In Yoghurt and Fermented Milk products, production transglutaminase Increases the creaminess and texture in products with low-fat content, increases gel strength, facilitating protein meshing, Reduction of water syneresis by up to 80%, helps in decreasing the cream content, and to eliminate gums and gelatin.
-It also helps to reduce the addition of solids and stabilizers, such as powdered milk, proteins, etc., and most importantly reducing the ﬁnal cost of the product.
+- In Yoghurt and Fermented Milk products, the production of transglutaminase enzyme increases the creaminess and texture in products with low-fat content, increases gel strength, facilitates protein meshing, reduction of water syneresis by up to 80%, helps in decreasing the cream content, and to eliminate gums and gelatin.
+It also helps to reduce the addition of solids and stabilizers, such as powdered milk, proteins, etc., and most importantly reduces the ﬁnal cost of the product.

-- In sausages, transglutaminase helps in improving texture, gives a better bite, reduces water leakage, and helps reduce or replace E-numbers.
+- In sausages, the transglutaminase enzyme helps in improving texture, gives a better bite, reduces water leakage, and helps reduce or replace E-numbers.

-- In raw sausages, transglutaminase improves the sectional view, reduces the ripening and drying time by 30%, and prevents the cupping effect pizza salami
+- In raw sausages, transglutaminase enzymes improve the sectional view, reduce the ripening and drying time by 30%, and prevent the cupping effect of pizza salami

-- In vegan sausages, transglutaminase improves texture, gives a better bite, reduces water leakage, and also helps in the reduction or replacement of E-numbers.
+- In vegan sausages, transglutaminase enzymes improve texture, give a better bite, reduce water leakage, and also help in the reduction or replacement of E-numbers.

-- In vegan yoghurt, transglutaminase improves the creaminess of the product, reduces water by syneresis by up to 80%, reduction or replacement of emulsifiers, reduced dry matter and process aid for faster pump speeds.
+- In vegan yogurt, transglutaminase enzymes improve the creaminess of the product, reduce water by syneresis by up to 80%, reduction or replacement of emulsifiers, reduced dry matter, and process aid for faster pump speeds.

-Transglutaminase in bread production reduces dough stickiness, helps in the stabilization of the fluctuating raw material quality, improves gas retention capacity and volume stability after defrosting is improved.
+Transglutaminase enzyme in bread production reduces dough stickiness, helps in the stabilization of the fluctuating raw material quality, and improves gas retention capacity and volume stability after defrosting is improved.

-In the production of Gluten-free products, transglutaminase improves gas retention capacity, stretchability, and makes the surface smoother.
+In the production of Gluten-free products, transglutaminase enzymes improve gas retention capacity, and stretchability, and make the surface smoother.